Clarissa, age 4

 I didn't know I was different until junior high.
 I just didn't get the way the other girls were obsessed about boys - mostly because I was obsessed about girls.

-Being raised Catholic, I tamped my feelings down and thought of them as wrong until I was 25.
-It was then I found friends who helped me accept myself and come out.
+Being raised Catholic, I tamped my feelings down and thought of them as wrong until I was 25, and soon found friends who helped me accept myself and come out.
 All this, despite having a gay older brother who was accepted and loved by my family.
 Somehow I thought it would be different for me, since I was a girl.